-- Computational Fluid Dynamics was switched off; a new method based on
+- Computational Fluid Dynamics based on finite volumes works for laminar

 - An integer*8 version of CalculiX can now easily be made: in the Makefile

 you have to include the appropriate FORTRAN flag, for the C-files there is

 the flag -DLONGLONG.
 Please look at Makefile_i8 for further details.
 It is

 assumed that ARPACK and PARDISO are linked as integer*8-version (if linked

 at all).
 SPOOLES is still integer*4 (to my knowledge it has not been made

 - For frequency calculations participation factors and relative effective

 modal masses are calculated and stored in the .dat-file